Charged With Grand Larceny Or Felony Theft?

 Talk To A Bronx Grand Larceny Defense Attorney

 At the Law Offices of Jason A. Steinberger, our legal team is committed to helping those charged with grand larceny to protect their rights and secure the best possible outcome for their case.
-We will do all that we can to learn about the details regarding your case, get unfair charges dismissed, and make certain that you are treated fairly and justly under the law.
+Our highly experienced Bronx grand larceny defense lawyer will do all that we can to learn about the details regarding your case, get unfair charges dismissed, and make certain that you are treated fairly and justly under the law.
 We offer those who have been charged with grand larceny a free meeting and case review with defense attorney Jason Steinberger.
 To schedule your private meeting, please call our offices at (718) 585-2833.

 What Is Grand Larceny?